Tejal05/Fashion-Recommonder-Deep-Learning/README.md

 **Algorithm Used**

 1. **RestNet50** : ResNet-50 is a convolutional neural network that is 50 layers deep.
-It is pre Trained model .which is trained on Image Net dataset.
+It is pre Trained model which is trained on Image Net dataset.

 2. **Convolutional Neural Network** : A Convolutional Neural Network is a deep Learning algorithm which can take in an input assign importance to various aspects in the image  and be able to differentiate one form the other .